clebert/onecfg-rust/README.md

 ### Create a config file (e.g. `onecfg.json`)

-Predefined [config files](https://github.com/clebert/onecfg-lib) can be used for a quick start:
+Predefined [config files](https://github.com/clebert/onecfg-lib) can be extended for a quick start:

 ```json
 {